Application Instructions - Doctorate

 The concept paper should be comparable to the eventual research proposal.
 The document should clearly outline the following:

-- Research Topic - what the student will investigate througout the doctorate programme
+- Research Topic - what the candidate will focus his/her research on throughout the doctoral programme

 - Research Objective - why the student is interested in the topic and what will be the research contribution